kuzanatoliy/questions/REACTJS.md

 </details>

 <details>
-  <summary>Why shouldComponentUpdate is an important life cycle method?</summary>
+  <summary>Why do you need to use shouldComponentUpdate?</summary>

   The shouldComponentUpdate allows controlling the compressing process of the current and his children when there is a conviction that the component had not had to be changed.
 So, for it, shouldComponentUpdate has to return false.

 </details>

 <details>
-  <summary>How you can start to use production mode to React?</summary>
+  <summary>How can you start to use production mode to React?</summary>

   Could be used to DefinePlugin for Webpack.
 It allows setting NODE_ENV in production.
 For example, in this case, there will be cat propType validation and other warnings.